 As I have summarized here [link], Minnesota imposes an estate tax on assets when a Minnesota resident, or a non-resident holding property located in MN, dies with assets in excess of the exemption amount.
-The exemption amount is $1.8M for individuals who die in 2017 and $2.0 for deaths occurring in 2018 and in all following years.
+The exemption amount is $2.1M for individuals who die in 2017, $2.4M for individuals who die in 2018, and $2.7M for individuals who die in 2019.

 - No Minnesota Gift Tax.
 U.S. residents can make lifetime gifts of up to $5.49 million before paying a federal gift tax.
 There is no Minnesota gift tax, and therefore no such limitation at the Minnesota state level.

 - Three-Year Look Back Rule For Lifetime Gifts.
 However, if an individual who will be subject to Minnesota estate taxes makes a “taxable gift” within three years of his or her death, the value of the gift will be considered for estate tax purposes as if the assets were owned b the individual as of his or her death.
 “Taxable gifts” are cumulative gifts in any one calendar year to any one individual in excess of $14,000 or to a married couple in excess of $28,000.
 In other words, gifts made within three years of death in excess of these limitations would be subject to estate taxes.

 - Capital Gains Tax.
 As I have summarized here, the recipient of any lifetime gift receives a “carry over” income tax basis in the gifted assets.
 In contrast, if beneficiaries receive an asset following death, the family receives a cost basis “step up” for capital gains purposes.